ryanleong/FE_Layout_Templates/Full Width Hero/README.md

-# Full Width hero
-Template for full with hero.

 # Layout Framework
-Mimics Twitter bootstrap basic functions.
+### CSS Libraries
+These libraries have been converted to SASS and compiled into bootstrap.reset.css

+- Reset CSS
+- Normalize CSS
+- Bootstrap (only grid system)

+These libraries have been converted to SASS to be imported
+- Animate CSS

+### Components
-.horizontal-nav
+##### .horizontal-nav
-Creates Horizontal Navigation bar.
+- Creates Horizontal Navigation bar.
 Navigation will be 100% width.
-Use .container to add left/right margin.
+- Use .container to add left/right margin.

     &.absolute
         Makes nav bar absolute